Daniel-Rud/tlGxE/README.md

 # Example

-We will illustrate several examples of `tlGxE` using binary outcome, where causal effect modification in both the ATE and MOR scales is assessed.
+We will illustrate several examples of `tlGxE` using a binary outcome, where causal effect modification in both the ATE and MOR scales is assessed.
 For continuous outcomes, `tlGxE` assesses causal effect modification only in the scale of the ATE.